2021 Monaco Grand Prix: Background

 A photo of the Circuit de Monaco in 2016.

 This race marked the 750th race start for the Williams team, and to celebrate the occasion, Williams placed the names of 100 Williams supporters on the halo of their car, the FW43B.
 McLaren also ran a special one-off Gulf Racing-inspired livery for the event, to celebrate their collaboration started in the 1960s.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.

 Tyre choices

 Tyre supplier Pirelli brought the C3, C4 and C5 tyre compounds (designated hard, medium and soft respectively) for teams to use at the event.

 Qualifying

+Qualifying was held on 22 May 2021, at 16:00 (UTC+2).

+Qualifying report

 Charles Leclerc qualified on pole despite crashing in the final minutes of Q3, whilst Max Verstappen joined him on the front row having qualified second, Valtteri Bottas shared the second row with Carlos Sainz having qualified third and fourth respectively.
 Lando Norris had his best qualifying result of the season and qualified fifth.
 Championship leader Lewis Hamilton had his worst qualifying since the 2018 German Grand Prix, and qualified outside the top two for the first time in 2021, qualifying seventh.
 Mick Schumacher was not able to participate in qualifying due to a heavy crash in the final practice session.